• Skip to primary navigation

 • Easy to make - this fall soup is simple to make, in just a few steps.

-For this fall soup recipe you will need:
+For this fall soup recipe the main ingredients you will need are:

 • Butternut squash: one of the most 'fall' foods I think, and makes the soup such a beautiful colour.
 Squash has a natural sweetness and works so well with the sage.